Yanrishatum/fontgen/README.md

 ## Usage
 So far tool is built only with Hashlink VM and Windows, but with appropriate config should also work on Mac/Linux, as well as HXCPP/Eval/HLC.
 Command-line interface is currently limited to input config file and logger switches.
 Note that on Windows, HL should see the `msdfgen.dll` and `ammer_msdfgen.hdll`, so it should be either current working directory or in PATH.
+Warning: Some image viewers do not follow PNG specification properly and show some rasterized images as pure white.
+This is an issue with particular decoder and file itself is correct.
+Known affected viewers: XNView, FastStone Image Viewer.

 ### General usage and config file structure.
 Run tool with: `hl fontgen.hl <input file> [switches]`